oliverjam/oliverjames-v4/blog/minimum-viable-graphql-concepts.md

 ---
+kind: article
 title: "Minimum viable GraphQL: the concepts"
 date: 2019-11-05T12:30:00Z
 tags: ["js", "graphql", "learn"]
----

-GraphQL is a specification for APIs developed at Facebook.
+intro: GraphQL is a specification for APIs developed at Facebook.
 It consists of a language for querying data and a runtime that understands those queries and gets the right data.
 In effect it's an agreed-upon convention with well-defined rules for fetching and serving data.
+---

 ## Unique selling points